A Hanok Quarter Address

 Seoul · City Hotel

-A brand page introduces a property through a composed editorial frame — location, category, a concise editorial note, and an official link area.
+A brand page introduces a property through a composed editorial frame — location, category, a concise editorial note, and a direct link area.
 Commercial participation is disclosed as a Commercial Listing throughout.

 Reader-facing example